Recruiting the right fit for a company is an important job.

 Send your prospective candidate a follow-up email preparing them for the type of questions they should expect in the interview and suggesting reading or other background resources that can help them impress the interviewer.
 You’ll help your candidate while giving yourself a great reputation as a supportive, effective and empowering recruiter.

-Recruiting doesn’t have to be tough, especially if you use the tips laid out above.
-Learning the lessons we’ve shown you can make a real difference to your hiring process!
+Bouncing back from a period with a lot of lay offs can be a busy and stressful time for recruiters.
+However, recruiting doesn’t have to be tough, if you use the tips laid out above.
+Learning the lessons we’ve shown you can make a real difference to your recruitment process!